logoDeveloper Hub

 After following these 3 steps, your test key should now have a balance on the P-Chain on Fuji Testnet.

-Create an EVM Subnet
+Create an EVM Avalanche L1

-avalanche blockchain create testsubnet
+avalanche blockchain create testblockchain

 Use the arrow keys to navigate: